EarthSystemModelling/GROW/README.md

 ### 03_merge_earth_system_variables.py

-35 Earth system variables (attributes and time series) are added to the attributes or time series table.
+37 Earth system variables (attributes and time series) are added to the attributes or time series table.
-First, 17 attributes are consecutively added to the groundwater data.
-Afterwards, 18 time series variables are merged to the groundwater time series within a parallelized process (server with multiple cores needed).
+First, 20 attributes are consecutively added to the groundwater data.
+Afterwards, 17 time series variables are aggregated and merged to the groundwater time series within a parallelized process (server with multiple cores recommended).
 The time series table is split into 100 parts for which the variables are added in parallel.
 In the end, all parts are put together again.